Skip to page content Search

 Karen Evison (Ngai Tahu)

-She is the former Director, Strategy Planning and Funding for the Lakes District, Te Whatu Ora.
+Karen is former Director, Strategy Planning and Funding for the Lakes District, Te Whatu Ora.
 Previously Karen held a number of leadership positions at the Ministry of Health, including as National Programme Manager, CVD/Diabetes and Long Term Conditions.
 She is a physiotherapist by background.
+Karen's passion is supporting the best outcomes for people and communities.
+She enjoy new challenges and looking at problems in a different way, and delivering outcomes in complex systems.

 eamon m